The surface category and tropical curves: Labelled cospan categories

 The composition of $(A,\ga)$-labelled cospans is defined component-wise and hence disjoint union $\amalg: \Csp(A,\ga) \times \Csp(A, \ga) \to \Csp(A, \ga)$ is a functor.
-This defines a symmetric monoidal structure with the same structure isomorphisms as for $\Csp$ (now labelled by $0$).
+This defines a symmetric monoidal structure with unit the empty set $\emptyset$ and the same structure isomorphisms as for $\Csp$ (now labelled by $0$).
 By construction the forgetful functor $\Csp(A, \ga) \to \Csp$ is symmetric monoidal.
-Moreover, one checks that this functor satisfies the conditions of definition \ref{defn:labelled-cospans} and hence defines a labelled cospan category. \end{proof}
+We leave the check that this satisfies the conditions of definition \ref{defn:labelled-cospans} to the reader. \end{proof}